signalfx/signalfx-ruby-tracing/README.md

 RestClient requests can be patched to automatically be wrapped in a span.
 It will also inject the span context so remote services can extract it.

+The source for this instrumentation is located [here](https://github.com/signalfx/ruby-restclient-instrumentation).

 ### Usage